jeppevammenkristensen/auto-spectre/README.md

 **NOTE** From version 0.12.0 and forward AutoSpectre.SourceGeneration is being deprecated and instead build directly into AutoSpectre.
 When upgrading to 0.12.0 and later remember to remove older versions of it

+**NOTE** From version 0.14.0 and forward only .net8.0 and .net10 are supported

 ## Short Guide

 Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with a TextPrompt or SelectPrompt attribute.